Our Vision for English

 In addition to this, children following Read Write Inc. across EYFS and KS1 will also take home a story book of their choosing to enjoy at home.
 Although developing children to become fluent and confident readers is a priority, we believe the children should still also be sharing stories rich in language and creativity.

 Reading Reward Scheme

-Children take home spellings which apply to the spelling rule they have been learning in school.
+Children are assigned spellings on Spelling Shed which apply to the rule they have been learning in school.
 There are weekly tests to assess the progress that children are making towards these spellings.
 It is the teacher’s judgement on how long a class spends on a spelling rule and how many spellings they take home to learn.

 Alongside Read Write Inc. handwriting development, we use Letter-join to support our pupils with learning cursive writing.
 Children start the scheme from Year 1 and daily practise enables transferable skills across the curriculum.
 Each class has a login and children can practise letter formation using an iPad or a computer.
 Letter-join can be accessed here: www.letterjoin.co.uk.